SPEAKERS

 Dr. La-Juan Bradford is the Director of Disability Services at Lee University, where she is in her 16th year of service.
 She is also the coordinator of sign language classes at the university and teaches classes on Deaf culture.
 In addition to her work at Lee University, she is the leader of the Deaf Ministry at North Cleveland Church of God in Cleveland, Tennessee.
 Her Deaf ministry is to serve the local Deaf community and to give student interpreters an opportunity to sign with the Deaf Community.
 She takes students to varied Deaf events, including mission trips to Jamaica Deaf Village each summer.

-Quintina Briscoe, M.S., CCC-SLP, is a dedicated Speech-Language Pathologist and the founder of Pediatric Speech Lab.
-With over a decade of experience, she specializes in bridging the gap for individuals with autism and other communication challenges.
-Quintina is highly skilled in training staff and team members to teach language and communication strategies to both verbal and nonverbal individuals, including the effective use of AAC devices and nonverbal communication techniques.
-Her compassionate and innovative approach has transformed countless lives, establishing her as a trusted advocate and leader in the field.
+Quintina Briscoe, M.S., CCC-SLP, is a dedicated Speech-Language Pathologist and the founder of Pediatric Speech Lab, a multidisciplinary practice located in Waldorf MD.
+She is also the founder of "Barriers to Bridges", an inclusive ministry training program for language and communication, as well as "Empowered Parent Circle", a wraparound support membership for parents of children with special needs.
+She graduated with her bachelors degree from the University of DC and her Masters degree from Howard University.
+With over a decade of experience with ABA and Speech Pathology, she specializes in bridging the gap for individuals with autism and other communication challenges.
+Quintina is highly skilled in training staff and team members to teach language and communication strategies for both verbal and nonverbal individuals, including the effective use of AAC devices and nonverbal communication techniques.
+Her compassionate and innovative approach has transformed countless lives, establishing her as a trusted advocate and leader in the field and to the Special Needs population.

 JEANETTA BRYANT